KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 __Results :__

-The final accuracy result received based on the above mentioned hyperparameters was __41.8%__ which is above
+The final accuracy result received based on the above mentioned hyperparameters was __41.8%__ which is above the required passing score of 40%.
+However this result can be further improved.

 The below image shows the output of the training process.
 The model was trained for 100 epochs using AWS instances.
 T
 <p align="center"><img src="./Images/result.png" /></p>

 ## 3- Conclusions & Future Work :

+While the result obtained is above what is required it can still be enhanced.
+More data can be collected to